Sales Strategy

 • ☐ Update CRM with detailed notes

-• ☐ Flag any red flags for team
+• ☐ Flag any concerns for your team

-Use our discovery meeting template generator to create customized templates for your specific industry and sales process.
+Use our discovery meeting template generator to create customized templates for your industry.
+For other meeting types, try our meeting agenda generator.

 Measuring Discovery Call Success